swelf19/pggo/README.markdown

 ## Embedding Tern

-All the actual functionality of tern is in the github.com/jackc/tern/migrate library.
+All the actual functionality of pggo is in the github.com/jackc/pggo/migrate library.
 If you need to embed migrations into your own application this library can help.

 ## Running the Tests

-To run the tests tern requires two test databases to run migrations against.
+To run the tests pggo requires two test databases to run migrations against.

-1. Create a new database for main tern program tests.
+1. Create a new database for main pggo program tests.
-2. Open testdata/tern.conf.example
+2. Open testdata/pggo.conf.example
 3. Enter the connection information.
-4. Save as testdata/tern.conf.
+4. Save as testdata/pggo.conf.
 5. Create another database for the migrate library tests.
 6. Run tests with the connection string for the migrate library tests in the MIGRATE_TEST_CONN_STRING environment variable

-    MIGRATE_TEST_CONN_STRING="host=/private/tmp database=tern_migrate_test" go test ./...
+    MIGRATE_TEST_CONN_STRING="host=/private/tmp database=pggo_migrate_test" go test ./...

 ## Prior Ruby Gem Version

-The projects using the prior version of tern that was distributed as a Ruby Gem are incompatible with the version 1 release.
-However, that version of tern is still available through RubyGems and the source code is on the ruby branch.
+The projects using the prior version of pggo that was distributed as a Ruby Gem are incompatible with the version 1 release.
+However, that version of pggo is still available through RubyGems and the source code is on the ruby branch.

 ## Version History